 First of all, I invite you to check in if you have a favorite deck (or even something you’ve seen on social media that calls to you).
 I don’t have every deck out there, but I have built a sizable collection.

-But, no. Unless you feel it’s essential to your process, and you’re willing to have a “training-wheels” reading (one were I’m still learning the balance), I recommend choosing from the decks I’ve already got a rapport with.
+But, no. Unless you feel it’s essential to your process, and you’re willing to have a “training-wheels” reading (one were I’m still learning the balance), I recommend choosing from the decks I already have rapport with.

 * * *

 What questions do you answer with the cards?

 Useful questions to bring to a tarot reading are (first of all) open-ended.
 This means it’s not a question that has a simple, one-word answer.